Dolomite (rock)

 Dolomite (also known as dolomite rock, dolostone or dolomitic rock) is a sedimentary carbonate rock that contains a high percentage of the mineral dolomite, CaMg(CO3)2.
 It occurs widely, often in association with limestone and evaporites, though it is less abundant than limestone and rare in Cenozoic rock beds (beds less than about 66 million years in age).
-The first geologist to distinguish dolomite rock from limestone was Belsazar Hacquet in 1778.
+One of the first geologists to distinguish dolomite from limestone was Déodat Gratet de Dolomieu, a French mineralogist and geologist after whom it is named.
+He recognized and described the distinct characteristics of dolomite in the late 18th century, differentiating it from limestone.

 Most dolomite was formed as a magnesium replacement of limestone or of lime mud before lithification.
 The geological process of conversion of calcite to dolomite is known as dolomitization and any intermediate product is known as dolomitic limestone.
 The "dolomite problem" refers to the vast worldwide depositions of dolomite in the past geologic record in contrast to the limited amounts of dolomite formed in modern times.
-Recent research has revealed sulfate-reducing bacteria living in anoxic conditions precipitate dolomite which indicates that some past dolomite deposits may be due to microbial activity.
+Sulfate-reducing bacteria living in anoxic conditions can precipitate dolomite suggesting that some past dolomite deposits might be due to microbial activity.
+Recent laboratory research focused on the crystal growth of dolomite at the microscopic scale has revealed that multiple cycles of precipitation/dissolution can promote the growth of dolomite crystals.

 Dolomite is resistant to erosion and can either contain bedded layers or be unbedded.
 It is less soluble than limestone in weakly acidic groundwater, but it can still develop solution features (karst) over time.
-Dolomite rock can act as an oil and natural gas reservoir.
+Dolomite rock with a sufficient porosity can act as an oil and natural gas reservoir.

 Name

 Dolomite takes its name from the 18th-century French mineralogist Déodat Gratet de Dolomieu (1750–1801), who was one of the first to describe the mineral.
+Dolomite was analysed by the Swiss chemist Nicolas Théodore de Saussure who named the mineral after Dolomieu in March 1792.

-The term dolomite refers to both the calcium-magnesium carbonate mineral and to sedimentary rock formed predominantly of this mineral.
+The term dolomite refers to both the calcium-magnesium carbonate mineral and to the sedimentary rock formed predominantly of this mineral.
 The term dolostone was introduced in 1948 to avoid confusion between the two.
 However, the usage of the term dolostone is controversial, because the name dolomite was first applied to the rock during the late 18th century and thus has technical precedence.
-The use of the term dolostone was not recommended by the Glossary of Geology published by the American Geological Institute.
+The use of the term dolostone is not recommended by the Glossary of Geology published by the American Geological Institute.

 In old USGS publications, dolomite was referred to as magnesian limestone, a term now reserved for magnesium-deficient dolomites or magnesium-rich limestones.